USFWS/secas/content/blog/2019-12-17-Upcoming-webinars-in-the-new-year.md

 ---

-[**Collaboratively developing decision-quality species distribution models: The Southeast Modeling Pilot Project**](https://www.southatlanticlcc.org/event/third-thursday-web-forum-collaboratively-developing-decision-quality-species-distribution-models/) with Todd Jones-Farrand, U.S. Fish and Wildlife Service & Regan Smyth, NatureServe
+**Collaboratively developing decision-quality species distribution models: The Southeast Modeling Pilot Project** (EDIT: South Atlantic LCC website is no longer online; this link is currently unavailable) with Todd Jones-Farrand, U.S. Fish and Wildlife Service & Regan Smyth, NatureServe

 Learn about a project to develop improved distribution models for a suite of priority at-risk species in the Southeast to inform management and conservation decisions.